 Day 1: Reykjavík

-The first day and night is spent in the Iceland's thriving capital.
+Spend the first day and night in Iceland's thriving capital.

 Day 2: Reykjavík to Sauðárkrókur